finom/tsimmes/README.md

 ### Various types support

-**bala** accepts many kinds of first argument and converts everything into array
+**tsimmes** accepts many kinds of first argument and converts everything into array

 ```js
 $('.one, #two')